 The building and model

 The model was drawn up from drawings and site measurements.

 - Plastered cavity walls

 - Single glazing with aluminium frames

-- Shutters on select north, east and west windows.
+- Shutters on selected Northern, Eastern and Western windows.

 Other estimated building settings